 Current research project

-‘An Intimate Archive: Personal and Public Modes of Memorialisation in the Aftermath of Apartheid’ (monograph in progress).
+‘An Intimate Archive: Personal Memory and Public Commemoration in the Aftermath of Apartheid’ (monograph in progress).

-My postgraduate teaching includes postgraduate electives on literary responses to slavery, the Holocaust and apartheid, and the limits of expressibility, and another on contemporary Shakespeares in the Global South.
-I contribute to an MA core course on the literature and thought of early modernity and critical perspectives on empire, and the Honours theory core course, where we examine theories of representation, the idea of an ethical relation between self and other, and violence and visual representation.
-I have supervised students at Honours and MA level on research topics that include Shakespeare in post-apartheid South Africa, eighteenth-century literature and the discourses of colonialism, African and African American women’s literature, post-apartheid literary culture and archive, and the literature of trauma and witnessing.
-Current PhD projects include studies of representations of race, gender and sexuality in post-apartheid South Africa, an eco-critical, feminist study of contemporary African women’s fiction and a study of performance art and the collective politics of mourning.
+My postgraduate teaching includes postgraduate electives on memory and representation in the aftermath of struggle ('Memory, Trauma and the Limits of Representation'), and another on contemporary Shakespeares in the global South.
+I contribute to an MA core course on theorising from the global South, and to the Honours theory core course, where we examine theoretical approaches to the ethical relation between self and other, and to the relationship between violence and representation, both literary and visual.
+I have supervised students at Honours and MA level on research topics that include Shakespeare in post-apartheid South Africa, eighteenth-century literature and the discourses of colonialism, African and African American women’s literature, post-apartheid literary culture and archive, a study of representations of race, gender and sexuality in post-apartheid South Africa, and the literature of trauma and witnessing.
+Current PhD projects include an eco-critical, feminist study of contemporary African women’s fiction, a wide-ranging study of 'littoral literatures', and a study of performance art, violence and the collective politics of mourning.

 Sarah Warner on ‘Ruth Miller and the poetics of literary maternity’ (June 2013).